 Continually quoted on the pages of the glossiest magazines, Lisa’s expertise has become highly prized over the years.
 In 1998, her authority was officially recognised by industry giant, Japanese make-up and skin care company, Shiseido who approached Lisa to work on developing the concept for a new make-up line.
 Designed and developed with Shiseido, Lisa collaborated on everything from shade and texture formulation, to packaging and new product development.
 "The experience of working on my own make-up line really completed the circle of my career, and has lead me to fully understand make-up from the inside out having applied it, designed it and learnt how it is made and sold," says Lisa.

-This was followed by another coup, when Lisa was head-hunted by established British cosmetics brand, No.7, and appointed as their Creative Director in 2003, a post she still holds.
+This was followed by another coup, when Lisa was head-hunted by established British cosmetics brand, No.7, and appointed as their Creative Director in 2003.
 Working on the re-design and re-launch of this cult brand, she was responsible for bringing No.7 cosmetics back into the limelight.
 Using her vast experience in product development, formulation, colour, design, consultant training and P.R., her role has been key in the brand’s reinvention and global expansion into Europe, the US and Far East.
 Lisa resigned from Boots in 2013 and is now the Global Creative Director of Lancome makeup.
 What sets Lisa apart from her peers is her innate ability to translate trends and know-how, and communicate this to women all over the world via her website and expert make-up tutorials (created in her own studio) and blog posts.
-The tutorials brought her to the attention of Chanel, who asked her to collaborate with their Creative Director, Peter Phillips on Chanel’s “Make-Up Confidential,” a monthly digital magazine for which Lisa creates content.
-Most recently, Lisa has been commissioned to write a monthly column for British ELLE, entitled “The Beauty Guru”, where she will sharing more of her aspirational and accessible make-up know-how with the readers.
+Shortly after Lisa launched her site Chanel approached her to make exclusive content for “www.chanel.com,”.
+Lisa also writes a monthly column for British ELLE, entitled “The Beauty Guru”, where she shares more of her aspirational and accessible make-up know-how with the readers.

 Biography by Karena Callen